Nevela-0/PF1-Improved-Conditions/README.md

 - **Nevela**: Lead developer and creator of the Automate Damage module.
 - **Contributors**: The PF1E system and module developers for their support.

+## Open Game License

+This module includes content covered under the Open Game License (OGL).
+For more details, please refer to the [OGL license](./ogl.md).